Decommissioning and deactivating protection for Azure Information Protection

-When you have your Azure Information Protection tenant key, you can deploy Rights Management on premises (AD RMS) and import your tenant key as a trusted publishing domain (TPD).
+When you have your Azure Information Protection tenant key and the TPD, you can deploy Rights Management on premises (AD RMS) and import your tenant key as a trusted publishing domain (TPD).
 You then have the following options for decommissioning your Azure Information Protection deployment:

 |If this applies to you …||… do this:|